corygrant/dingoPDM/docs/hardware/pcb.md

 * 2x LEDs for status
 * Onboard 12V to 5V to 3.3V regulation
 * 2x M6 lug 12V power connection
+    * Ground connection not used for output power, can be a small gauge (ex: 18AWG or 20AWG)
 * 12V voltage measurement
 * THT test pads for easy connection of logic analyzer (ex: Saleae leads)
 * Deutsch `DT 12 pin` connector